 Principal

-Aaron hails from northern Virginia where he began his ballet training at age 11, studying with renowned ballet teachers such as Violette Verdy, Suzanne Farrell, Jean-Pierre Bonnefoux, and Jacques Cesbron.
-He completed his training and simultaneously earned bachelor's degrees in Biology and Ballet at Indiana University.
+Aaron hails from Fredericksburg, Virginia where he began his ballet training at age 11.
+He completed his training with renowned ballet teachers such as Violette Verdy, Suzanne Farrell, Jean-Pierre Bonnefoux, and Jacques Cesbron and simultaneously earned Bachelor's degrees in Biology and Ballet at Indiana University.

-Aaron was invited to join Philadelphia Ballet in 2015 and quickly began performing leading roles there including Basilio in Angel Corella's Don Quixote, Tybalt in Kenneth MacMillan's Romeo & Juliet, and Waltz boy in George Balanchine's Serenade.
-The formative years of Aaron's career were dominated by opportunities to perform diverse icons of ballet including work by Jerome Robbins, Alexander Ekman, Ben Stevenson, and Christopher Wheeldon.
+Aaron was invited to join Philadelphia Ballet in 2015 and quickly began performing leading roles including Basilio in Angel Corella's Don Quixote, Tybalt in Sir Kenneth MacMillan's Romeo & Juliet, and Waltz boy in George Balanchine's Serenade.
+The formative years of Aaron's career were dominated by opportunities to perform diverse icons of ballet including work by Jerome Robbins, Alexander Ekman, Ben Stevenson, Liam Scarlett, and Christopher Wheeldon.

-Aaron joined Alberta Ballet as a soloist in 2021 and is thrilled to be entertaining audiences in his new home in Canada.
-He is particularly proud of his work as the title role in Jean Grand-Maître's PHI, and the reimagined title role in Annabelle Lopez Ochoa's Botero.
-Aaron was promoted to Principal Dancer in March 2024.
+Aaron joined Alberta Ballet as a Soloist in 2021 and is thrilled to be entertaining audiences in his new home in Canada.
+He is particularly proud of his work as the title role in Artistic Director Emeritus Jean Grand-Maître's PHI, the reimagined title role in Annabelle Lopez Ochoa's Botero, and revisiting Basilio in Francesco Ventriglia's new production of Don Quixote which debuted in May 2025.
+Aaron was promoted to Principal Dancer in March 2024 and is humbled by the range of dance work he has been able to perform for audiences across Canada.

 Principal